 Finally, some physicians, pediatricians, and other medical care providers who recognize the dangers of missing a diagnosis take a proactive approach and routinely Test One Drop of blood or urine at well-care checkups to screen for signs of elevated glucose or ketone levels.
 Because symptoms of new onset Type 1 diabetes can be subtle and unrecognizable, if your doctor doesn't routinely test and you've noticed some of the early warning signs of Type 1 diabetes, as listed above–even though the patient does not seem extremely ill–please report the symptoms to your medical health care provider and ask to be tested.
 A few seconds of time plus a simple, inexpensive test could catch elevated blood glucose or ketone levels BEFORE more serious symptoms occur and life-threatening DKA develops.

 Despite the fact that it is also known as "juvenile diabetes", Type 1 diabetes is diagnosed in people of all ages, both children and adults.
-In fact, according to the U.S. Centers for Disease Control and Prevention (CDC), more than one-half of all new Type 1 diabetes diagnoses are adults over the age of 20, many of whom are first mistakenly diagnosed with a metabolic disorder called Type 2 diabetes.**
+In fact, according to the U.S. Centers for Disease Control and Prevention (CDC), more than one-half of all new Type 1 diabetes diagnoses are adults over the age of 20, many of whom are first mistakenly diagnosed with a metabolic disorder called Type 2 diabetes.** Additionally, a 2019 study showed 38% of people with Type 1 diabetes who were diagnosed over the age of 30 were initially diagnosed with Type 2 diabetes, causing life-threatening delays in insulin treatment.***

-Small children younger than six years old are at increased risk of developing the complication diabetic ketoacidosis before diagnosis of Type 1 diabetes due to multiple factors, such as: communication challenges, knowledge about symptoms in parents and providers, availability of care, changes in insurance programs and coverage policies, and delayed entry to medical facilities.***
+Small children younger than six years old are at increased risk of developing the complication diabetic ketoacidosis (DKA) before diagnosis of Type 1 diabetes due to multiple factors, such as: communication challenges, knowledge about symptoms in parents and providers, availability of care, changes in insurance programs and coverage policies, and delayed entry to medical facilities.****

 Our mission at Test One Drop is to bring awareness about diabetic ketoacidosis (DKA) to the general public and medical communities so no more children or adults suffer disability or death as a result of delayed or missed diagnosis of Type 1 diabetes.
 We envision glucose and ketone testing becoming routine anytime the symptoms listed above are present at sick-care visits.